Ciao, welcome back to my blog!

-In Italy there is a big tradition of the so called 'pappa al pomodoro' which is basically a creamy tomato soup with bread inside.
+In Italy, there is a big tradition of the so-called 'pappa al pomodoro' which is basically a creamy tomato soup with bread.

-Anyway, all this faff to say that it is a very old and poor recipe that my grandma used to do when I was little but now it is not very popular among the new generation.
+All this faff to say that tomato soup is a very old recipe that my grandma used to make when I was little, however nowadays it is not a very popular dish among the new generation.

-The last time I visited Romania, I tried an amazing tomato soup in a typical restaurant that remembered me about my childhood, even if the recipe was a bit different: watery like a broth but super tasty.
+The last time I visited Romania, I tried an amazing tomato soup in a typical restaurant in Bucarest that really tasted very close to the one my grandmother used to prepare, even if the texture was a bit different: the one I tried in Romania was watery like a broth.

-So I decided to do my own version of them both!
-I had a look online and mixed the Romanian recipe with the Italian version.
-Being the first time I think a did a decent job, even if I say so myself, but it still needs some more adjustments.
+Once back in London I decided to make my own version, mixing the Romanian recipe with the Italian one.
+Being the first time I think a did a decent job, even if I say so myself.

 -2 paprika red peppers

 -a couple of sticks of fresh thyme

 -2 tbsp of olive oil